-Question: My parent signed his/her home over to me.
-Does this transaction have to be reported to the IRS?
+Question: My parent transferred to me the title of his/her home.
+Do I need to report this transaction to the IRS?

 Yes.
 If certain conditions apply, this transaction would be considered a taxable gift from your parent to you.